-Commercial silica is used as a proppant by companies involved in oil and natural gas recovery in conventional and unconventional resource plays.
+Commercial silica is used as a proppant for oil and natural gas recovery in conventional and unconventional resource plays.
 Unconventional oil and natural gas production requires hydraulic fracturing and other well stimulation techniques to recover oil or natural gas that is trapped in the source rock and typically involves horizontal drilling.
 Frac sand is pumped down oil and natural gas wells at high pressures to prop open rock fissures in order to increase the flow rate of hydrocarbons from the wells.
-Additionally, every 4 to 5 years proppants may be used to "re-fracture" the reservoir and keep the fractures open.
+Proppants are also used in the "refracturing" process where older wells are restimulated using newer technologies and additional frac sand as a viable and lower-cost alternative to drilling new wells.
+The frac sand market experienced substantial growth from 2008 until 2014, driven by the growth in the use of hydraulic fracturing.
+However, during 2015, the frac sand market was negatively impacted due to reduced oil and gas drilling and completion activity in North America.